 Effective May 14, 2018, the Company's wholly owned Argentine subsidiaries were acquired.

-The Interim Financial Statements have been prepared on a historical cost basis except for certain financial instruments measured at fair value.
+The Interim Financial Statements have been prepared on a historical cost basis except for certain financial instruments measured at fair value and subsidiaries' balances to which IAS 29 has been applied.

 Categories of financial instruments